Clemson (and Pickens County)

 Home to global and industry leaders, Pickens County attracts top companies with the help of its technically-skilled workforce and business-friendly environment.
 With a mix of international and domestic companies representing a variety of industries, Pickens County has a dynamic and diverse business ecosystem.
 Pickens County’s major employers include:

-Beyond higher education, Pickens County School District has an annual enrollment of about 16,300 students and a student-teacher ratio of 17 to 1.
+The School District of Pickens County has an annual enrollment of about 16,300 students and a student-teacher ratio of 17 to 1.
 In total, Pickens County has 14 elementary schools, five middle schools, four high schools, and a state-of-the-art Career and Technology Center.
 Clemson Montessori School, Easley Christian School and Soaring Eagles Christian Academy are among the county’s roster of private schools.
 Discover more about Pickens County schools below.

 Want to move up in your career?